LimarAryan/x_art_bot/README.md

 Using the National Gallery of Art's online open access for artwork images

-Done through the 'work' folder-
+Done through the 'work' folder
     'work' folder with JSON info provided by
     Carnegie Mellon University with 100,000
     crawled image sites from the National